The single biggest marketing challenge affecting small business owners (and a surprisingly simple solution)

 “Writing blog posts on top of the time I spend on client projects… it always ends up at the bottom of my to-do list.”

 Bingo!
-You got it: the single biggest challenge that creative entrepreneurs face when marketing their businesses is time.
+You got it: the single biggest challenge that entrepreneurs face when marketing their businesses is time.

 Over 40% of my respondents told me that they can’t find the time to market themselves effectively.
-More than any other issue (SEO struggles, social media algorithms, even those dreaded GDPR changes), the greatest barrier preventing creative businesses from achieving their marketing goals is simply not having enough hours in the day.
+More than any other issue (SEO struggles, social media algorithms, even those dreaded GDPR changes), the greatest barrier preventing small businesses from achieving their marketing goals is simply not having enough hours in the day.

 The good news is that there are ways to overcome the problem of not having enough time to market your business.
 Keep reading to learn one very simple solution that can help you to market your business effectively, without losing focus on the important tasks and creative projects that earn you money and keep you feeling fulfilled.